 Read Mya’s story to understand why it is important for the family law system to respond early and appropriately to family violence in family law matters.

 2) Improved access to justice by funding the family law system to meet demand

 Sufficient resourcing is needed to enable families in the family law system to safely resolve their family law legal problems in a timely way and keep children and families safe.
 Additional investment is needed to support:

-- The ongoing availability and expansion of access to specialised legal and non-legal services like (FASS) so that more families across Victoria can receive critical help when and where they most need it.
+- The ongoing availability and expansion of access to specialised legal and non-legal services like Family Advocacy and Support Services (FASS) so that more families across Victoria can receive critical help when and where they most need it.

 - Appointments of Independent Children’s Lawyers (ICLs) so that more complex matters benefit from independent advice on the best interests of children.